 This gives your child the chance to think about the issue from his point of view, rather than having you ‘solve’ the problem for him.

-Once your child’s had a think about the questions above, you could talk together about what she thinks could be changed.
+Once your child has thought about the questions above, you could talk together about her ideas for what might change.
 You might give guidance or feedback on the things you agree with, or any problems you see.

 You might negotiate with your child to stick with an activity for another term or six weeks, just ‘to see if it gets any better’.

 Assess the plan

 Your child is learning time management and priority-setting skills.
 Letting your child put his plan into action – even if you’re not sure it will work – gives him the chance to practise these skills.

 You and your child might need to tweak the new schedule.
 It’s about juggling your child’s desire to make things happen with the realities of how demanding certain activities are, how much time they take, and how possible it is for your family to manage it all.